-A deduction of up to 0.2% is applied to take into account the buildup of attritional material for direct shipments only.
+A deduction of up to 0.2% is applied to take into account the buildup of attritional material for direct exports only.

 Cleaning for grade improvement

 If the grade of a sample can be improved by additional cleaning, perform the cleaning and add the additional material to dockage.
-Cleaning for grade improvement can be done at any time after the cleaning assessment has been completed.
+Cleaning for grade improvement can be done at any time after the cleaning assessment has been completed, including on export.